sciencemesh/sciencemesh/docs/content/en/docs/Technical-documentation/EFSS-deployment/_index.md

     UPDATE oc_appconfig SET configvalue = 'another-secret' WHERE configkey = 'revaSharedSecret';
     ```

-    **Be aware**, that `shared_secret` must be same in `reva.toml` file and ownCloud database.
-This secret use to Reva can authenticate the requests from ownCloud.
+    **Be aware**, that `shared_secret` must be the same in `reva.toml` file and ownCloud database.
+This secret uses Reva to authenticate the requests from ownCloud.

     Make sure that `revaSharedSecret` in there matches the `shared_secret` entry in the following sections of your `revad.toml` file: